walterfreeman/ast101/stellarium-mac.md

 <br><br>

-First download Stellarium from <a href="https://github.com/Stellarium/stellarium/releases/download/v0.19.1/Stellarium-0.19.1.dmg">
+First download Stellarium from <a href="https://github.com/Stellarium/stellarium/releases/download/v0.20.2/Stellarium-0.20.2.zip">
-the publisher</a>, and open the `.dmg` disk image.
+the publisher</a>, unzip the archive, and open the `.dmg` disk image.

 When trying to open it, she got that error message saying that she couldn't open it because it isn't from a recognized Apple developer.